 *A vulnerable adult is an individual over the age of 18 who is mentally or physically challenged to a degree that significantly impairs the individual's ability to provide adequately for his/her own care or manage his/her own behavior without assistance.

-Volunteers shall work directly with and under the supervision of one primary staff member who shall guide them in their work.
-Volunteers are expected to act in accordance with all Library directives and policies, follow all directions and instructions by the supervising staff member and reflect positive customer service attitudes to all Library patrons.
+Volunteers are expected to dress appropriately, report on time, and regard their assignments as a serious commitments.
+Additionally, volunteers should act in accordance with all Library directives and policies, follow all directions and instructions of the supervising staff member, and reflect positive customer service attitudes to all Library visitors.
 The Library does not compensate volunteers through wages, benefits, reimbursement of expenses, or any other form of compensation.
-Understanding that recognition is an important component of a volunteer program and that it is often the only way in which the Library can say "thank you" to a volunteer, each volunteer shall receive a "Certificate of Community Service" upon completion of the project.
+Understanding that recognition is an important component of a volunteer program and that it is often the only way in which the Library can say "thank you" to a volunteer, each volunteer shall receive a "Certificate of Community Service" upon completion of the opportunity.